Today you're going to learn all the potential benefits of CBD and CBD oil.

 30. CBD Could Help with Stroke, Hypoxic-Ischemic, and Other Cardiovascular Conditions

-In addition, the researchers found that CBD protected against the vascular damage caused by a high glucose environment, inflammation or the induction of type 2 diabetes in animal models.
 They also found that CBD reduced infarct size and increase blood flow in animal models of stroke.

 31. CBD Could Help with Graft-Versus-Host-Disease (GVHD)

-The researchers found that none of the patients developed acute GVHD while consuming CBD.
+None of the patients developed acute GVHD while consuming CBD.

 32. CBD Could Help with Psoriasis

 Psoriasis is an inflammatory disease of the skin.
-It causes red scaly patches to appear on the skin that can itch, burn and/or sting.
+It causes red scaly patches to appear on the skin that can itch, burn, and/or sting.

 33. CBD Could Help with Methicillin-Resistant Staphylococcus Aureus (MRSA)